DanAtkinson/AmazingZImageWorkflow/README.md

 ## Required Checkpoints Files
 > [!NOTE]
-> All workflows require the custom "rgthree" nodes. \
-> The GGUF workflows also need the additional custom "ComfyUI-GGUF" nodes. \
-> (See below for more details)
+> The workflows may require some custom nodes; see below for more details.

 ### "simple_zimage-GGUF.json"
 Works smoothly with 12GB of VRAM or less, it may handle around 8GB as well. \